joelelmercarlson/random/README.md

 ## Abstract
-Bifrost is a roguelike developed in Haskell with SDL2.
+Arrow24 is a roguelike developed in Haskell with SDL2.
 This project was inspired by RogueBasin Tutorials.
 Bifrost gameplay comprises of the Player '@' and a Generic Fantasy World.
 The World is complete with Magic, Monsters, and Items to challenge '@'.
 The goal